 Here’s one of your few choices: go with the black truffle miso, because plain ol’ duck miso isn’t rich enough.

 Let’s talk some more about fish semen.
-If you’re going to eat another animal’s potential progeny for the first time, Kusukabe is as good a place as any.
+If you’re going to eat another animal’s potential progeny for the first time, Kusakabe is as good a place as any.
 And before you know it, you’re slurping down a lush caviar-topped oyster.

 Now the fun really begins, as the sushi chef starts bringing three rounds of nigiri.
 Consider yourself lucky if the flavorful and fatty Shimaji (striped jack) is on the menu tonight.